jamesbconner/Sync2NAS/gui/README.md

 - **LLM Confidence**: Minimum confidence threshold (0.0-1.0) using a spinbox for precise control
 - Route Button: Start file routing process
 - Status: Current routing status

-*Note: The layout has been simplified by removing the Actions container and progress bars.
-Configuration items are logically grouped with their respective operations.*

 ### Search Tab
 The Search tab provides two main search functionalities: